-The Ritz Hotel Paris is closed for a massive renovation and won't reopen until November 2014.
+The Ritz Hotel Paris is closed for a massive renovation and will be open again in later 2015.
+The hotel closed its doors to begin the massive facelift in August 2012 and was initially supposed to reopen in November 2014.

 He had to wait until he was almost fifty years old for that dream to come true, when he opened the Ritz Hotel Paris on Lous XIV's Place Vendôme.